Sunday, July 4, 2010

 THE BIG THREE

 Any discussion of 5.6 at the Gunks has to contend with the three consensus bests.
 People travel long distances to the Gunks just to tackle these classics.
 They are so well-known, I probably don't even have to name them.
-They are High Exposure, Shockley's Ceiling, and Madame Grunnebaum's Wulst (popularly known as Madame G's).
+They are (without further ado): High Exposure, Shockley's Ceiling, and Madame Grunnebaum's Wulst (popularly known as Madame G's).
 I'm not about to tell you that these beloved classics stink.
 But I do have some opinions about them that may buck the conventional wisdom just a bit.

 High E is extremely popular.
 Every time I am nearby I find it occupied.
 I frequently see newcomers fumbling about trying to locate the start of the climb, clearly on a mission that depends wholly on climbing this one route.
-A couple weeks ago, when we had a brief spell of perfect June weather, I took a day off from work and visited the Gunks on a weekday.
+A couple of weeks ago, when we had a brief spell of perfect June weather, I took a day off from work and visited the Gunks on a weekday.
 My partner and I had our pick of routes.
-Very few climbers were about and no one was waiting for anything.
+Very few climbers were out and no one was waiting for anything.
 But High E?
 When we walked by it had two parties at the base lined up to climb it.

 I would say it is, but I also think it can't possibly live up to the hype.
 It is overrated.
 The first 5.4 pitch from the ground to the GT ledge is perfectly pleasant but totally unremarkable.
 The second pitch has the big move out onto the face, which is not physically challenging.
 There is a great vertical crack for a sidepull and bombproof gear; you just have to lean out (this is the mental crux) so you can look up and locate the jugs above.
 This mental crux is the moment that makes the climb's reputation, and it is very good.
 The rest of the pitch consists of about 40 feet of moderately overhanging jug pulling.
 It is a nice pitch, and it is in my opinion a great early 5.6 lead despite the "+" in the official rating, since the juggy climbing resembles gym climbing, and the pro is abundant.
 There's a good horizontal for a cam wherever you want one.
 But it isn't my choice for best 5.6 in the Gunks.